 Library and Information Science, Master of Science

-- A statement of professional purpose, which should include a meaningful discussion of what you hope to accomplish with an MLS from St. John's.
+- A statement of professional purpose, which should include a meaningful discussion of what you hope to accomplish with an M.S. in Library and Information Science from St. John's.

 - Two letters of recommendation from professors, instructors, or persons with whom you have worked in a professional capacity.

 - Official transcripts from each institution you have attended.

 - An interview with the program director may be required.